hirezio/single/packages/jasmine-single/README.md

 ```
 <br/>

-### ❌ 3.
+### ❌&nbsp; 3.
 Detailed descriptions can get out of date more easily

 The farther the description is from the actual implementation the less likely you'll remember to update it when the test code changes